 Mr. Goar shared that he has served on a special district board, and knows how it feels to sit before a group and make decisions that affect many and will anger some.
 He served on the Board of Ophir Hill Fire District once for six years and then again for a year; for many years he attended the Board meetings for LAFCo; running for a Board position three times and failing every time.
 He requested the Board packet so he would have the same information that the Board received.
-He paid for each packet he received and did that so he would have the same information that the Board had, and to be able to comment and question the Board.
+He paid for each packet he received and did that so he would have the same information that Board received.
+He paid for each packet he received and did that so he would have the same information that Board.